jclabgit/ai_bootcamp/README.md

 ---

-© 2024 JayelckCares.
+© <a href="https://github.com/jclabgit/ai_bootcamp/tree/main">JayelckCares</a>.
 All rights reserved.